adrian154/blog/public/blogposts/internet-explained/blogpost.md

 </div>
 <div class="segment" data-part="ipv6" data-hex="3a" data-name="Next Header">

-This field indicates the type of data contained within the IPv6 header. `0x3a` is the assigned number for ICMPv6.
+In this packet, the IPv6 header is followed immediately by the packet payload, so the Next Header value is equal to `0x3a` since that is the assigned number for ICMPv6.

 </div>
 <div class="segment" data-part="ipv6" data-hex="40" data-name="Hop Limit">